AdityaSadewale/Gemini_Clone_Website/README.md

 ## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub !

 ---